llmrb/llm/README.md

 ## About

-llm.rb is a zero-dependency Ruby toolkit for Large Language Models like OpenAI, Gemini, Anthropic, and more.
-It’s fast, clean, and composable – with full support for chat, tool calling, audio, images, files, and JSON Schema generation.
+llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, Ollama, and LlamaCpp.
+It’s fast, simple and composable – with full support for chat, tool calling, audio, images, files, and JSON Schema generation.

 ## Features

 #### General
-- ✅ Unified interface for: OpenAI, Gemini, Anthropic, Ollama, LlamaCpp, VoyageAI
+- ✅ A single unified interface for multiple providers
 - 📦 Zero dependencies outside Ruby's standard library
-- 🔌 Model introspection and selection
 - 🚀 Optimized for performance and low memory usage
+- 🔌 Retrieve models dynamically for introspection and selection

 #### Chat, Agents
 - 🧠 Stateless and stateful chat via completions and responses API